Information about Bupa Foundation

 Categories of personal information

-- standard personal information (for example, information we use to contact you, identify you or manage our relationship with you)
+For all of our services, we process one category of personal information about you which is standard personal information (for example, information we use to contact you, identify you or manage our relationship with you).

 Standard personal information includes: